makrai/notes/hasan1904-multimod-humor-dataset.md

 * UR-FUNNY dataset is similar to the above datasets in diversity (speakers and topics) and size, with the main task of humor detection

-## Other applications in multimodal ML beyond multimodal language analysis
+## Non-NLP applications in multimodal ML

-* language and vision studies, robotics, image captioning, and media description (Baltrušaitis+, 2019)
+* language and vision studies, robotics, image captioning, and media description (Baltrušaitis 2019)

 # 6 Results and Discussion